 - Saturday to Thursday: from 8:00 am to 10:00 pm

 - Fridays: from 3:00 pm to 10:00 pm

 However, the timings for the ‘Glass House’ and ‘Cave of Miracles’ attraction sections are:

 - Saturday to Thursday: 9:00 am to 9:00 pm

 Dress code for Quranic Park

-Ladies in particular should note that the dress code here is more strict than in other parks and public spaces in Dubai due to the religious nature of the park.
-Ladies require ankle length trousers of skirts.
+Ladies, in particular, should note that the dress code here is more strict than in other parks and public spaces in Dubai due to the religious nature of the park.
+Ladies require ankle-length trousers or skirts.
 Entry will be denied by security if you are in shorts or short skirts.